Harriet Beecher Stowe

 Harriet Elisabeth Beecher Stowe (/stoʊ/; June 14, 1811 – July 1, 1896) was an American author and abolitionist.
-She came from the religious Beecher family and wrote the popular novel Uncle Tom's Cabin (1852), which depicts the harsh conditions experienced by enslaved African Americans.
-The book reached an audience of millions as a novel and play, and became influential in the United States and in Great Britain, energizing anti-slavery forces in the American North, while provoking widespread anger in the South.
-Stowe wrote 30 books, including novels, three travel memoirs, and collections of articles and letters.
-She was influential both for her writings as well as for her public stances and debates on social issues of the day.
+She came from the Beecher family and wrote a popular novel called Uncle Tom's Cabin (1852), which depicts the harsh conditions experienced by enslaved African Americans.
+The book reached an audience of millions as a novel and play and was influential in the United States and in Great Britain, energizing anti-slavery forces in the American North, while provoking widespread anger in the South.
+Stowe wrote over 30 books, including novels, three travel memoirs, and collections of articles and letters.
+She was influential both for her writings and for her public stances and debates on social issues of the day.